Answers to PMO questions from a real-world hiring manager

 Also, I think sometimes PMOs fall into the trap of asking for info for the PMO itself, which can create the risk of asking for things that add value for the PMO instead of the PMO’s customers.

 The tools keep evolving.
 PMs used to live and die by e-mail and we still do.
-But the line has blurred between traditional e-mail and collaborations tools like Teams and Slack.
+But the line has blurred between traditional email and collaboration tools like Teams and Slack.
 I don’t know what’s coming next, but I am sure it will be interesting.

 I understand that you work heavily in a PMI mentorship program.
 What is the one piece of advice that applies to every new PM you’re mentoring?